-Do you feel like anxiety is taking over your life?
-When it comes to how to manage anxiety, breathing exercises are a powerful way to reduce stress and regain control of your nervous system.
+When it comes to managing anxiety and stress, breathing exercises are a powerful way to regain control of your nervous system.
 Learning how to breathe properly can help you reduce your stress, clear your mind, and provide a sense of calmness within yourself.
 When anxious or stressed, many people hold their breath or take rapid breaths, resulting in very little oxygen intake.
 Breathing exercises can help you become more aware of how your breath affects your state of mind and how you can use it to soothe your nervous system.

 Breathing in through the nose and out through the mouth is a simple technique that introduces calm to the nervous system.
 Adding sounds (such as a sigh of relief) to your exhales can also further strengthen the impact the exercise has.
 You can do this while sitting or lying down.